Persistence refers to that part of the domain model, which we could call the data model.

-To reduce the response time of your application when displaying large lists of objects, pagination may be used.
+A common pattern for reducing the response time of an application when displaying large lists of objects is pagination.
 This technique splits the list into smaller parts (pages) that are displayed one by one.
 In wCMF the class

 PagingInfo implements the concept.